PacktPublishing/hands-on-music-generation-with-magenta/Chapter01/README.md

 # Chapter 01 - Introduction on Magenta and generative art

+In this chapter, you’ll learn the basics of generative artwork and what already exists.
+You’ll learn about the new techniques of artwork generation, like machine learning, and how those techniques can be applied to produce music and art.
+Magenta will be introduced, along with Tensorflow, with an overview of its different parts and the installation of the required software for this book.
+We’ll finish the installation by generating a simple MIDI file on the command line.

+The following topics will be covered in this chapter:

+- Overview of generative artwork
+- New techniques with Machine Learning
+- Magenta and Tensorflow in music generation
+- Installation of Magenta
+- Generating a basic MIDI file

+## Code

 This chapter doesn't have any code, has it serves as an introduction to the book and an installation procedure.
 You can check out the [Jupyter Notebook](notebook.ipynb) to test your installation.

-This chapter also provides [utility scripts](#utility-scripts) we'll be using thoughout the book.
+This chapter also provides [utility scripts](#utility-scripts) we'll be using throughout the book.

 ## Installing Magenta